MateuszKruk1303/Snake/README.md

 Collision with any segment stops our game - it means you have lost. same as impact with wall / border of our playing field.

-If have you lost and want to pleay again -> Refresh the page.
+If you have lost and want to play again -> Refresh the page.

 While gathering meal we can see little bug - segment is not in row with other segments.
-It happens after "eating meal" and rapidly changing direction of movement. it will be fixed soon.
+It happens after "eating meal" and rapidly changing direction of movement.